These Homes Embrace Structural Elegance and Simplicity of Form

 Often misjudged as plain – and even boring – the Midwest Region is not only prairie lands, farms, and lakes.
 Among other things, the Midwest is noted for significant architectural gems from renowned trailblazers Frank Lloyd Wright and the Chicago Group, Louis Sullivan, Marion Mahony Griffin, and Ludwig Mies van Der Rohe.

-Greatly influenced by the Arts and Crafts Movement that decried the opulence and over-decoration of some European styles and inspired by the vast expanse of rolling plains and wide open spaces of the Midwest, Wright created the Prairie style, a new American architectural design more fitting to the country’s culture.
+Greatly influenced by the Arts and Crafts Movement that decried the opulence and over-decoration of some European styles and inspired by the vast expanse of the Midwests rolling plains and wide-open spaces, Wright created the Prairie style, a new American architectural design more fitting to the country’s culture.
 It was a reflection of the Arts and Crafts Movement’s emphasis on craftsmanship, simplicity and nature.

 So it can be said that with Frank Lloyd Wright and the Prairie design, modern American architectural style was born and nurtured in the Midwest.